-Analytical study of ancient orators and rhetorical theory, preDemosthenes through Quintillian.
-Not open to Freshmen. - 205.
-ADVANCED SPEECH COMPOSITION Two hours Study of the psychological and rhetorical techniques involved in speech composition.
-Speeches and oration.
-Intended particularly for juniors in the pre-Seminary course. - 207.
+Study of the psychological and rhetorical techniques involved in speech composition.
+Speeches and oration, Intended particularly for juniors in the pre-Seminary course. - 207.
 Introduction to Speech Based on the Great Books One hour Prerequisite to Course 208.
 A study of Adler's How to Read a Book intended to prepare the student for careful and critical reading of the Great Books chosen as basic for work in 208.
 Open to Freshmen by permission. - 208.
-Speech Based on the Great Books
+Speech Based on the Great Books Two hours

-Each student will choose one of the books from the Adler list and use it as a basis for his speeches during the semester.
+Each student will choose on of the books from the Adler list and use it as a basis for his speeches during the semester.
 Emphasis on speech.
 Prerequisite: Course 207. - 301.
+ADVANCED SPEECH Two hours

-Advanced Speech Two hours A practice course, designed for pre-Seminary students.
+A practice course, designed for pre-Seminary students.
 Open to others only by permission. - 303.
 Interpretative Reading Two hours